Visit Haile Planetarium

 Please select the program(s) which you would like to attend, the number of seats you will need, and then enter your contact information.

-Free Fridays: For the Fall 2024 season, we will offer shows at 7:00 p.m. each Friday.
+Free Fridays: We will offer shows at 7:00 p.m. each Friday.
 These programs are free and family friendly.
 Reservations can be made below.
 There will be room for a few walk-ins.

 Special Events & Laser Shows: Other programs and special events are generally geared toward mixed audiences, unless otherwise noted.
 For programs with ticket fees, you will be asked to enter credit card information on the final page of registration.
 We accept Visa, MasterCard, and Discover.
 These special events require reservations.
 Laser shows are only offered periodically.
 If no dates are listed below, none are currently scheduled.